ayrachik/Doc_App_project/README.md

 **-Ionic:**

--Nice and responsive UI component(use of list, cards, inputs, buttons, dialogues, toasters...)
+-Nice and responsive UI component(use of lists, cards, inputs, buttons, dialogues, toasters...)

 **b.
 What are the benefits & drawbacks associated with that choice?**